pr1m0d/ticks-service/README.md

 * two are enqued on tick creation to remove the tick from the data structures and re-calculate the statistics at the right time

 I decided that 100% consistency among the single instrument and the global stats endpoints was not always crucial for our system, so i'm not "waiting" for single instrument update to proceed with re-calculation of global stats.
-I tried to implement a mitigation of the possible inconcistency on tick removal from the arrays, enqueueing the runnable "earlier" proportionally to the size of the array.
+I tried to implement a mitigation of the possible inconcistency on tick removal from the arrays, enqueueing the runnables "earlier" proportionally to the size of the arrays.
-This is a really high level attenuation that would need tuning with an up to speed system, but i wanna make clear that i know that needs more care
+This is a really high level attenuation that would need tuning with an up to speed system, but i wanna make clear that i know that needs more care.

 # Coding languages